Coherence · A unified framework

 An Open Invitation

-This theory generates testable predictions across quantum biology, cosmology, and neuroscience.
-Five predictions (#32–36) have been submitted to peer-reviewed literature for verification.
+This theory generates testable predictions across quantum biology, cosmology, and neuroscience — each with an explicit falsification condition, publicly listed.
 Collaboration and critique are actively welcomed.